-WELD106W Blueprint Reading I (2 Credits)
+WELD106W Blueprint Reading I 2-0-2

 This course introduces the different lines, dimensions, and symbols used in blueprints.
 Orthographic, isometric and oblique views are covered.
 Standard shapes for structural steel and pipes are reviewed.
 Standard machining information that can be shown on drawings is covered.
 Detail assembly drawings and subassembly drawings are covered.
 An introduction to welding symbols as well as basic joints for weldments is covered.
 Students will be able to generate a bill of materials upon completion of this course.
-(Co-requisites: WELD101W, WELD110W, WELD115W, WELD125W or POI)
+(Co-requisites: WELD110W, WELD115W, WELD125W.
+WELD203W or POI)

-WELD110W Math for Welders (2 Credits)
+WELD110W Math for Welders 2-0-2

 This course covers basic mathematical concepts as they apply to welding and basic layout.
 It is designed to improve the student's analytical thinking skills by demonstrating how problems are solved and by encouraging students to verbalize their problem solving strategies.
 Topics covered are whole numbers, fractions, decimals, percentages, and the SI metric system.
-(Co-requisites: WELD101W, WELD106W, WELD115W, WELD125W or POI)
+(Co-requisites: WELD106W, WELD115W, WELD125W, WELD203W or POI)

-WELD115W Fundamental Welding Skills and Principles (12 Credits)
+WELD115W Fundamental Welding Skills and Principles

 This combined practical application and welding theory intensive course covers the fundamental welding skills and principles for the Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), Oxy-Fuel Cutting, and Carbon Arc Cutting (CAC-A) processes.
 AWS basic joint designs will be covered in all positions.
 Students will gain the skills necessary and have the opportunity to certify in the AWS D1.1 and D1.5 FCAW unlimited certifications in all positions.
 Hazard identification and safe work practices are essential elements of this course.
-(Co-requisites: WELD101W, WELD106W, WELD110W, WELD125W or POI)
+(Co-requisites: WELD106W, WELD110W, WELD125W, WELD203W or POI)

-WELD125W Introduction to Metallurgy (1 Credit)
+WELD125W Introduction to Metallurgy

 Metallurgy is the science that explains the properties, behavior and internal structures of metals.
 In this course, students will become familiar with the metallurgical changes that occur during heating, cutting, and welding processes and how these changes affect the properties of the final weldment and the base metal surrounding it.
 This course will serve as a basic introduction to metallurgy.
-(Co-requisites: WELD101W, WELD106W, WELD110W, WELD115W or POI)
+(Co-requisites: WELD106W, WELD110W, WELD115W, WELD203W or POI)

-WELD200W Welding Occupational Health and Safety (3 Credits)
+WELD200W Welding Occupational Health and Safety 2-0-2

 This course is intended to provide information and training on how to identify, abate, avoid and prevent job related hazards on a job site as well as information about their rights and employer responsibilities.
 The training covers a variety of general industry safety and health hazards which a worker may encounter and is based on OSHA CFR 1910 guidelines.
 The course emphasizes hazard identification, avoidance, control and prevention.
 This course must be taken concurrent with welding courses.
-(Prerequisites: WELD101W, WELD106W, WELD110W, WELD115W, WELD125W or POI; Co-requisites: WELD203W, WELD206W, WELD216W, WELD221W or POI)
+(Prerequisites: Advanced Welding Technology Certificate or POI; Co-requisite: WELD230)